Casper-Guo/Armchair-Strategist/README.md

 # F1-Data-Visualization
-Simple functions to visualize lap time and tyre usage data from all races of the 2021 and 2022 F1 seasons.
+Functions for visualizing lap time and tyre usage data from all races of the 2021 and 2022 F1 seasons.

 Website being built in this [repo](https://github.com/brianmakesthings/F1-Web-Server.git).